-Community grants play an important role in the development and support of local events.
+Community grants play an important role in the development and support of local, rather than tourism driven, events.
 The current 2019/20 Annual Grants Program administered by Council supports local/community events with grants between \$500 - \$3,000 to a maximum of 3 years with a total pool of \$18,000 available.